moby/swarmkit/README.md

 An operator can dynamically update a Node's role by promoting a Worker to Manager or demoting a Manager to Worker.

 *Tasks* are organized in *Services*.
 A service is a higher level abstraction that allows the user to declare the desired state of a group of tasks.
-Services define what type of task should be created as well as how to execute them (e.g. run this many instances at all times) and how to update them (e.g. rolling updates).
+Services define what type of task should be created as well as how to execute them (e.g. run this many replicas at all times) and how to update them (e.g. rolling updates).

 ## Features